Risk Disclosure

-BloodHound is capable of performing its analysis on multiple time-frames, allowing you to derive a final result from observations outside the chart that is running BloodHound.
-For instance, your trade system rules may require a larger time-frame chart to determine the overall trend of the market.
-Or perhaps you need to observe small movements on a lower time-frame to time your entry.
-BloodHound is proficient at incorporating multiple time-frames or charts within your calculations, allowing you to pool data from many sources that would otherwise be difficult to track manually.
+BloodHound is capable of performing its analysis on multiple time-frames, allowing you to derive a final result from observations outside the chart that BloodHound is running on.
+For instance, your trade system rules may require a larger time-frame chart to determine the overall trend of that instrument.
+BloodHound can incorporate multiple time-frames or charts within your calculations, allowing you to pool data from many sources that would otherwise be difficult to track manually.
 For the purposes of this documentation, we will use the term time-frame and chart interchangeably.

 Adding Time-Frames/Charts

-BloodHound v2: In the Solvers panel, click the Chart button and specify the chart type in the Property Inspector panel (right-side panel).
+BloodHound v2: In the Solvers panel, click the Chart button (right image) and specify the chart type in the Property Inspector panel (below image.
+Right-side panel in the BH window).

 BloodHound v1: Under the Solver tab, click the +Chart button, and specify the chart type in the right-hand pane.

-e.g. If you add a Bar Length Solver under a 5 Minute chart, that solver will measure the bar length of the 5 minute chart, and thus incorporate the 5 minute bar length into BloodHound’s calculations.
-Similarly, solvers using indicator data as their Input, the data received comes from indicators as if they were running on that chart.
-Even though, BloodHound is running on a different chart/time-frame.
+e.g. If you add a Bar Length Solver to the Default Timeframe, and BloodHound is running on a 1000 Tick chart, that solver will measure the bar length of the 1000 Tick bars.
+Alternatively, if you add a Bar Length Solver to a 5 Minute Chart, that solver will measure the bar length of the 5 minute bars, and thus incorporate the 5 minute bar length into BloodHound's calculations.
+Similarly, solvers using indicator data as their Input, the data received is calculated from the indicator running on the 5 Minute chart.
+Even though, BloodHound may be running on a 1000 Tick chart.

 Historical Data On Time-Frames